dxz05/15112/readme.md

 Demo: https://www.youtube.com/watch?v=obG3s-t2r3g

 To play the game, download and extract all files into one folder.
-Folder should contain hue.py, folder pic, and folder levels.
+That folder should contain hue.py, folder pic, and folder levels.
 Run hue.py to start the game.

 Controls:
 wasd -> movement